NekoSaiKou/Histopathologic-Cancer-Detection/README.md

 This is a implementation of a kaggle competition --[Histopathologic Cancer Detection](https://www.kaggle.com/c/histopathologic-cancer-detection/overview)

-For some reson, just a part of data is uesd.
+The dataset provided in the repo is just a part of complete dataset.
+Full dataset can be downloaded from Kaggle.

 With the help of fast.ai and built-in model of pytorch, one can reach good performance without a lot of works.